Determining The WEP Key

 From the 32.5 hour period starting May 3 21:15 and ending May 5 05:45, we see that our capture file has grown at a rate of 19503244 bytes/hour in size ((716460032-1306624)/32.5).
 At this rate, it will take roughly 76.5 hours (1500000000/19503244) to capture 1.5 GB of data on my home network.
 As we are getting impatient, we will move along and see what aircrack can do with the 700 MB of data that has been collected so far.

-After collecting quite a bit of data with kismet, we will be using aircrack to decipher the WEP key.
+After collecting quite a bit of data with Kismet, we will be using aircrack to decipher the WEP key.
 Here are my general rules of thumb when using aircrack:

 • If aircrack doesn't determine the WEP within a minute or two, then more data is probably required.

-• It helps to specify the -m MACADDR option to aircrack to make certain it is looking at the packets of the network you are interested in (kismet can tell you this information).
+• It helps to specify the -m MACADDR option to aircrack to make certain it is looking at the packets of the network you are interested in (Kismet can tell you this information).

 • If aircrack gives up quickly, it might be worth increasing the fudge factor (the -f fudge option).
 I've seen aircrack fail to determine a WEP key with a fudge factor of 2 and then succeed by increasing the fudge factor to 3.